-This unit offers you an opportunity to pursue advanced study in the discipline of industrial (or employment) relations (IR).
-As a level 300 unit in the HRM major, it builds on key aspects of industrial relations covered in BMA217 Theories of Work & Organisation; specifically theoretical approaches, power, conflict, and negotiation.
+This unit offers you an opportunity to pursue advanced study in the discipline of industrial relations.
+The unit is particularly focussed on the employment relationship, its regulation and management in contemporary workplaces.
+The unit introduces theoretical approaches to power, conflict and negotiation in a workplace environment.
 Demonstrating learning outcomes in this unit requires the capability to understand and assess situations from multiple perspectives and to appreciate both short-term and long-term consequences of decisions at the individual, organisation and societal levels.

 |Unit name||Employment Relations|